The Best Welcome Sign from Every State

 West Virginia

-Western Virginia is considered the northernmost southern state and the southernmost northern state.
+West Virginia’s welcome sign declares that the state is “wild and wonderful.”
+Here’s a wild and wonderful fact: West Virginia is considered the northernmost southern state and the southernmost northern state.
 Now say that five times fast.
-These are the best last-minute getaways in every state.

 Welcome to Wisconsin Sign